-Down the street is the equally grand Opera House, also by Eiffel, and the former Hotel de Ville (based on a Parisian original), which is now home to Ho Chi Minh City People’s Committee.
+Down the street is the equally grand Opera House, also by Eiffel, and the former Hotel de Ville (based on the Paris original), which is now home to Ho Chi Minh City People’s Committee.
 Illuminated at night, it’s an impressive sight from the terrace of the Rex across the road.

 2. Been there?
 Go here!

 There’s the opportunity to go further if you want to, but few do.
-Instead you can watch black-and-white films of the fighting, see the rusting remains of a tank that was destroyed by a mine, gasp at the mantraps constructed from all manner of metal and bamboo spikes, and there’s even the chance to fire a machine gun (£2 a bullet).
+Instead you can watch black-and-white films of the fighting, see the rusting remains of a tank that was destroyed by a mine, gasp at the mantraps constructed from all manner of metal and bamboo spikes, and there’s even the chance to fire a machine gun.

 Fortunately there is also an open-air riverside restaurant, where you can regain your equilibrium.